BLOG

 Step 4: Transaction Price Allocation

-The final step involves pricing each obligation.
+The final step involves pricing each performance obligation.
 The prices typically follow each distinct good or service’s relative standalone selling prices (SSP).

 If SSPs are not directly observable, they must be estimated using approaches such as: